robpearson/DataEngineeringDataFlow/README.md

 # DataEngineeringDataFlow

 Data Engineering Example with DataFlow.
-This uses the Java base to build the docker image.
+This uses the Java 8 apache beam base to build the docker image.